KristianWEB/VueQuoteApp/README.md

 ## JavaScript vs Vue JS Comparison
-Check out my plain JS Budget App repo and look at the code(i used ES5) and see how many things I had to code to get the same functionality with list rendering.
+Check out my plain JS Budget App repo and look at the code(i used ES5) and see how many things I had to code to get the same functionality Vue list rendering offers.
 Now that I've used Vue It definetely saved time, headaches and mostly it gave me an other look over the things.
 Instead of thinking how I can code the app now I'm more focused on WHAT the app is gonna do!